 At least every five years, the City of London conducts a development charges background study to forecast the city’s future residential and non-residential growth to determine infrastructure needs and costs.
 This information is used to calculate the amount of money that new development needs to pay in order to cover new infrastructure and services.

-For more information on development charges and how they are calculated, click on the links on the right hand side of this page.
+For more information on the 2019 development charges and how they are calculated please click here.

 - Strategic Priorities and Policy Committee Meeting April 13th, 2015